 Vegan Gingerbread Cake from Hello Glow

 Hero Ingredient: It’s not gingerbread without a little molasses.
-It’s warm, sweet, and even a little bit smoky, so you might even get away with doubling up on this cake for breakfast the next morning.
+It’s warm, sweet, and even a little bit smoky.
+You might even get away with doubling up on this cake for breakfast the next morning.

 Vegan and Gluten-Free Chocolate Cheesecake from Minimalist Baker

-Why We Love It: Surprised to see cheesecake on a roundup of healthy recipes?
-I don’t blame you.
-While the dessert usually calls to mind the towering wedges served up at The Cheesecake Factory, this recipe couldn’t be farther from that.
+Why We Love It: When it comes to healthy New Year’s Eve recipes, this dessert takes the literal cake.
+While the name alone usually calls to mind the towering wedges served up at The Cheesecake Factory, this recipe couldn’t be farther from that.
 The cheesecake-like chocolate filling is made by blending up raw cashews and coconut cream.
-It’s a vegan twist that’s nonetheless chocolatey, decadent, and totally a dream.
+It’s a vegan twist that’s nonetheless chocolatey, decadent, and a total dream.

 Hero Ingredient: While the recipe calls the raspberry sauce optional, New Year’s Eve only comes around once a year.
 It’s time to pull out all the stops—this sauce included.